 When people are looking for a company, it’s usually to help them solve a problem.
 For example, maybe they want to build a home but aren’t quite sure of the process.
 Or they have a leaky sink and all the tools but can’t remember the steps to fix it properly.
-Helping your clients answer basic industry questions helps deem you an authority on the topic and builds trust.
+Helping your clients answer basic industry questions will deem you an authority on the topic and build trust.

 Here are a few ideas to help Attract clients to your business:

 SOCIAL – Social media is a great way to not only connect with your clients but share tips and industry insight.
 It’s also a great place to share testimonials about your products or services!